 The risks of not knowing what to look for in a management company are myriad: if you aren’t clear on what you want and need, a company cannot meet those needs.
 You can get stuck with management that you don’t really want, and no one wants that.

-Anne Greak is a FirstService Residential community association manager in Charlotte, North Carolina.
+Anne Greak is a FirstService Residential community association manager.
 She has managed a single-family home community of 825 homes on a golf course for almost four years.
 She took some time to tell us about the issues she’s faced in her seven years of working in community association management, including as both a portfolio manager and an onsite manager.
 “My research background has come in handy in this career,” she said.
 “You don’t have to know all the answers, but you have to know how to find them.”

 “Communication is imperative to me,” Greak explained.
 “That means from the manager to the board and from the manager to the residents as well.
 When the management company doesn’t communicate well with the residents, the board will hear about it.
 It’s important that we respond as quickly as we can when residents reach out.
 I think communication is number one.
 It’s a place you can easily make a huge difference in your community.”